 - Dosage: Apply fresh gel directly to affected skin 2-3 times daily.

-- Caution: Do not use on deep or infected burns.
+- Caution: Don’t use on deep or infected burns.
 Watch for contact allergy.
 The NCCIH notes limited evidence for internal use.

 Lavender